DerekDardzinski/vaspvis/README.md

 dos = Dos(folder='path to vasp output folder')
 ```

-**Important Note** For spin projected orbitals you must load the spin up and spin down chanels separately using the `spin = 'up'` or `spin = 'down'` options with loading data.
+**Important Note:** For spin projected orbitals you must load the spin up and spin down chanels separately using the `spin = 'up'` or `spin = 'down'` options with loading data.
 Default is `spin = 'up'`.
 An example of a spin projected band plot is coming soon.

 # vaspvis.core.band